-Hesitancy Standing waiting for a while before urine starts to flow Intermittent stream Stopping and starting when passing urine Straining Having to push to start urine flowing Weak or poor stream Having a weak, dribbly flow of urine and taking longer to empty the bladder Dribbling After finishing, a bit more urine trickles out and you can't control this Poor emptying Never feeling that you've completely emptied your bladder
+Hesitancy Standing waiting for a while before urine starts to flow.
+Intermittent stream Stopping and starting when passing urine.
+Straining Having to push to start urine flowing.
+Weak or poor stream Having a weak, dribbly flow of urine and taking longer to empty the bladder.
+Dribbling After finishing, a bit more urine trickles out and you can't control this.
+Poor emptying Never feeling that you've completely emptied your bladder.

 Because of these symptoms, your bladder has to work harder to push urine out.
-After a while, because of the extra work, your bladder becomes thickened and less 'stretchy' and can't store as much urine.
+After a while, because of the extra work, your bladder walls become thickened and less 'stretchy' and can't store as much urine.
 So, you get symptoms called 'storage' symptoms.
 These are usually the symptoms which cause men the most trouble and are usually the reason for visiting the doctor.
 They may include:

-Frequency Needing to pass urine more often than before Urgency Difficulty holding urine in and having to get to the toiletfast' Nocturia Having to get up several times during the night to pass urine Urge incontinence Being unable to reach the toilet in time when needing to pass urine resulting in a leak of urine
+Frequency Needing to pass urine more often than before.
+Urgency Difficulty holding urine in and having to get to the toiletfast with a fear of getting caught short.
+Nocturia Having to get up several times during the night, every night to pass urine.
+Urge incontinence Being unable to reach the toilet in time when needing to pass urine resulting in a leak of urine.